saladtheory/saladtheory.github.io/README.md

 Cheese | Cheese
 Greens (Peppers, Spinach, etc) | Greens (Lettuce, Spinach, etc)

 Both Pizza and traditional lettuce-based salads can have a wide variety of toppings while people still colloquially acknowledge them as members of their respective groups.
-They're both even often eaten with ranch dressing.
+They're both even often eaten with ranch or blue cheese dressings.

+Structurally, some may take issue because Pizza is (for the most part) bound together in a single piece.
+This isn't actually a problem: even Merriam-Webster's first definition makes reference to salads with pieces bound together with gelatin.
+If binding ingredients together with jello is valid, surely binding them together with cheese instead is no issue.

 ### Tacos
 A taco is an untossed taco salad.